 Some of us thrive in the early morning, while others unfortunately do not.
 Although it was once common to view “night people” as lazy, we now know that they simply have a different chronotype.
 Some people are hardwired to go to bed early and rise with the sun, while others are meant to be up late at night and to rise just as late.
 Although there is nothing inherently wrong with being a night owl instead of a morning lark, research has shown that people who naturally favor nights face a special set of night owl health risks.
-However, a new study suggests that a few simple lifestyle changes could reduce that inherent risk of being a night person.
+However, a new study suggests that a few simple lifestyle changes could reduce the inherent risk of being a night person.

 What We Know About Night Owl Health Risks

 Jet lag is an illness that naturally affects people who travel between different time zones.
 People who are night owls appear to suffer jet lag on a daily basis, as they must wake earlier than their natural rhythms suggest just to live a normal life.
 This forces them to live daily with lower energy levels, lower cognitive function and the persistent fatigue that most of us associate with jet lag.